adafruit/micropython-adafruit-ads1015/docs/ads1x15.rst

         Read voltage between a `channel` and `GND`.

-        Takes 1ms.
+        Takes several milliseconds.
 Returns a number between 0 and 65535.

     .. method:: diff(channel1, channel2)

         Read voltage between two channels.

-        Takes 1ms.
+        Takes several milliseconds.
 Returns a number between -65536 and 65535.

         Only measurements between channels 0 and 1 and between any channel and channel 3 are possible.